SamanthaBooth81/clay_and_fire/README.md

 # Validator Testing

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
-No errors were returned for the html segments.
+No major errors were returned for the html segments.
 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input), no errors were returned.
-- The JavaScript files were run through [JSHint](https://jshint.com/), no errors were found.
+- The JavaScript files were run through [JSHint](https://jshint.com/), errors were found.
 - The code was validated using [PEP8](http://pep8online.com/).
 No errors were returned.
 - The finished project was also run through [Wave](https://wave.webaim.org/) to check for issues with contrast styling and html structure.